 - View campaign statistics

 - Display MailChimp history for any email address in Drupal

 - Can be linked to any entity with an email address field, and can display on various entity types simultaneously

-- Mandrill: MailChimp's transactional email service, replacing the deprecated STS service and module.
+- Mandrill: MailChimp's transactional email service (requires MailChimp account).

-Also: make sure your libraries module is version 2.0 before you install or upgrade MailChimp.
-Drupal will let this module install even if you have 1.0 despite the requirements specification in the MailChimp module, and the MailChimp install routine will break.
+Make sure your libraries module is version 2.0 or above before you install or upgrade MailChimp.
+Drupal will let this module install even if you have 1.0, despite the requirements specification in the MailChimp module, and the MailChimp install routine will break.